heyjoekim/SnowModelDoc/README.md

 | 29  |user defined (see below)||
 | 30  |user defined (see below)||

 The last 7 types are available to be user-defined vegetation types and vegetation snow-holding capacities.
-The first 23 vegetation types, and the associated vegetation snow-holding capacities (depth, in meters).

 It is also possible to run the model with no vegetation-type data array.
 To do this you set the following vegetation=constant flag in snowmodel.par.

 ```
 !
 Define whether the vegetation will be constant or defined by the